AstralShadow/PHPFramework/README.md

 # Examples

-Mostly finished web application.
+Mostly finished web application that contains interesting extensions.
-Contains interesting extensions.
 https://github.com/AstralShadow/bookish-engine-php

 A website created for 36 hours.
 Has more sophisticated routing system.